subspace/subnomicon/docs/consensus/security.md

 To prevent grinding on block challenges, we use the proof-of-time outputs to draw unique challenges.

-Unlike in proof-of-work-based blockchains, where the "challenge" for block creation comes from the previous block, in Subspace this is not the case, as changing the block content does not affect the proof of space validity.
+In proof-of-work-based blockchains the "challenge" for block creation comes from the full previous block.
+The Subspace protocol cannot follow this approach, as changing the block content does not affect the proof of space validity.
 Instead, challenges are unique (and unpredictable), and are based on the network's proof of time component.
 In more detail, the blockchain progress is based on "timeslots", where each timeslot is associated with a run of the proof of time algorithm.
 We use the algorithm output to draw a block challenge for this timeslot.
 By design, grinding on proof of time is extremely hard.

 For more information about the proof of time component see [this page](consensus/pot.md).